 As well as ‘standard’ Child Counselling, another tool available is Video Interaction Guidance (VIG).
-I’m currently training in VIG (at stage 2 of 3 stages) so I’m offering this privately at a reduced cost.
+I’m an accredited Video Interaction Guidance Practitioner and I’m offering this privately at substantially reduced cost.
 VIG is a great way to improve relationships and I’ve found it to be very effective even when family life seems very painful and strained.
 Read more on my VIG page.

 How does counselling for children work?